Gainesville Car Accident Attorneys

 When your vehicle is damaged in a car accident, you need to determine if your insurance policy will cover the damage.
 Generally, if you are at fault for the accident, you file a claim through your own insurance company for reimbursement.
 If you are not at fault for the accident, the insurance company of the other party reimburses you.
 Things can get tricky in no-fault states like Florida or hit-and-runs, but in these cases, you can generally seek reimbursement from your insurance company.

 Once a company is determined, they will evaluate the vehicle.
 It is always a good idea to take pictures of an accident with your cell phone or camera.
 Once you drive away from the scene, damage claims can become less credible.
 You also want to take pictures of the other party’s vehicle and damages so that you can protect yourself against false damage claims.
-For example, a driver may try to claim pre-existing damage in the accident in order to get it fixed at your expense.
+For example, a driver may try to claim pre-existing damage in the accident to get it fixed at your expense.

 Still Have Questions About What to Do After a Car Accident?